NFEH Calls For Immediate Reopening Of Tourism Industry All Over Country With SOPs - UrduPoint

 He lamented the situation that the elites and influential people had easy access to tourist spots in the hilly areas in the country's North but the same recreational areas were closed to the general public.

-He said that permission should be granted to all the restaurants, hotels, motels, guest houses, and other facilities of the tourism industry to reopen at the earliest after adopting all the safety precautions.
+He said that permission should be granted to all the restuarants, hotels, motels, guest houses, and other facilities of the tourism industry to reopen at the earliest after adopting all the safety precautions.

 The provincial governments should also announce to reopen tourist areas in their respective jurisdiction without any further delay.

-This was imperative because there had been a marked decline in the COVID-19 infection rate in the country for past several days, he added.
+This is imperative because there has been a marked decline in the Covid-19 infection rate in the country for past several days, he said.